colorfy-software/react-native-colorfy-template/template/README.md

      `Display name` & `Bundle Identifier`.
 Repeat the process until `STAGING Debug`, `STAGING Release`, `PROD Debug` & `PROD Release` have been updated.
 2. Add the Apple team key to the `ios/exportOptions.plist` at `#L14` for generating unsigned IPAs manually.
-3. To allow Detox to access your iOS builds: open your `.xcworkspace` file with Xcode > File (in the top bar) > Workspace Settings > Derived Data (set it to `Workspace-relative Location`) > `DerivedData` (edit the field to be `build` instead).
+3. To allow Detox to access your iOS builds: open your `.xcworkspace` file with Xcode > File (in macOS top bar) > Workspace Settings > Derived Data (set it to `Workspace-relative Location`) > `DerivedData` > edit the field to be `build` instead.
 4. Create or update your Android Emulator name to `'Pixel2'` to run Detox locally.
+5. To update the splash screen color, modify:
+   * Android: `android/res/values/colors.xml`
-5. To update the splash screen color, modify: `android/res/values/colors.xml` & in Xcode: `LaunchScreen.storyboard > View Controller Scene > View Controller > View : Background` in the Attributes inspector (5th icon in the right panel)
+   * iOS: inside Xcode, `LaunchScreen.storyboard > View Controller Scene > View Controller > View : Background` in the Attributes inspector (5th icon in the right panel)
 6. For [Bitrise](https://www.bitrise.io)/[AppCenter](https://appcenter.ms) (CD) to work correctly, you need to create all the Android & iOS store apps and manually publish build `1` (only!).

     If you're working at colorfy, following the [CI/CD setup guide](https://colorfy.atlassian.net/wiki/spaces/COLORFY/pages/2572484609/Build+Automation) would get you up and running in no time!